 - 1 package of fresh cranberries, washed and picked through (I used Ocean Spray Organic)

 - 1 naval orange (zest first, then peel)

 - 1 mandarin orange, peeled (optional)

 - Rinse cranberries, discarding any mushy or discolored cranberries.
 Place cranberries in hopper of food processor and pulse until finely chopped, stopping and scraping down sides as needed. (or may be done in small batches, a cup at a time in a blender), transfer crushed cranberries to a bowl before adding more.

 - Zest Navel orange, reserve zest.
 Peel orange(s) and section them, toss into hopper of food processor and pulse until no large chunks remain.
-Will get pulpy and juicy.
+Will be pulpy and juicy.

 - Pour orange pulp/juice and zest into cranberries and stir to combine.
 Start by adding ¼ cup of sugar, stirring to combine.
 Taste after an hour, if necessary add a bit more sugar until desired sweetness is reached.

 - Chop walnuts.
 To Toast; preheat a small pan over medium-high heat.
 Reduce heat to medium-low and toss in your walnuts.